 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our disclosure for more info.

-A RICH AND CREAMY CHICKPEA CURRY, WITH A GREAT DEPTH OF FLAVORS, SURPRISINGLY READY IN ONLY 10 MINUTES
+A RICH AND CREAMY CHICKPEA CURRY, WITH A GREAT DEPTH OF FLAVORS, MAGICALLY READY IN ONLY 10 MINUTES

 I have a bit of a problem with this chickpea curry.
 I cook it ALL THE TIME!